Senior pets have, like people, an increasing prominent array of problems that develop simply due to age factors.

 Many illnesses, or disorders, of the body’s systems become more common in aged animals.
 For example, kidney disease, arthritis, hyperthyroidism, cancer, eye diseases (glaucoma, cataracts, dry eye), congestive heart failure to name a few.

-Please call us at (613) 748-9820 for information on Senior Wellness promotions during the month of November.
+Please call us at (613) 748-9820 for information on Senior Wellness promotions and to book an appointment during the month of November.